Sergio Escudero (footballer, born 1983)

-Sergio Daniel Escudero (born 12 April 1983 in Punta Alta, Buenos Aires) is an Argentine football left winger or left back.
+Sergio Daniel Escudero (born 12 April 1983 in Punta Alta, Buenos Aires) is an Argentine football defender.

 Career

 Escudero started his career in 2003 playing for Racing de Olavarría in the regionalised 4th division of Argentine football.
 In 2004, he joined Alvarado de Mar del Plata in the same league.

 In 2005 Escudero was signed by Olimpo de Bahía Blanca of the Argentine Primera.
 The club were relegated at the end of the 2005–2006 season after losing a playoff with Club Atlético Belgrano.